swiss-territorial-data-lab/proj-rooftops/README.md

 ### Installation

-The scripts were developed with Python 3.8<!-- 3.10 actually for the pcdseg --> on Ubuntu 20.04 OS.
+The scripts were developed with Python 3.8 on Ubuntu 20.04 OS.

 All the dependencies required for the project are listed in `requirements.in` and `requirements.txt`.
 To install them: